 To set up Hidden Fields and Follow-up messages:

 1. Enable Hidden Fields in the form and add name, email and last name.

 You already know this information about your respondents, and you can use it to identify them or to send personalized messages.
 You can even set up a MailChimp integration to automatically populate hidden fields in the URL of your typeform.

-2. Now it’s time to set up your respondent notifications to remind people what they ordered for the week.
+2. Now it’s time to set up your Follow-up messages to remind people what they ordered for the week.
 Add a trigger and select Any response.
 This will trigger a Follow-up message every time someone completes your typeform.

 Since we like to receive feedback about how typeformers enjoyed the menu, we also include a link to a typeform where they can rate their lunch.
 As an incentive, we even offer a free breakfast for two to the typeformer who rates the most :)

 That’s it: your form is ready to go!
 You can simply edit the same typeform to add updates if you have a menu like ours that changes every week.

 Check out the Typeform Blog to learn about more ways we use typeforms!